This article was updated August, 2023.

 HOCATT Ozone Steam Sauna:

 The type of sauna owned by self-help guru, Tony Robbins is a HOCATT Ozone Sauna.
 The user sits in a comfortable chair and is encapsulated from the head down in a single person chamber.
-A special oxygen jet is positioned below their nose and mouth to increase the amount of oxygen they breath in during the treatment.
+A special oxygen jet is positioned below their nose and mouth to increase the amount of oxygen they breathe in during the treatment.
 Steam and Far Infrared rays then heat the body inside the chamber and Ozone is pumped in to the chamber to react with the steam.
 Special microcurrents are also generated to stimulate the hands and feet inside the sauna.

 Ozone therapy is used in medicine to treat disease by limiting the impact of viruses and bacteria.
 It is also used across the world as an alternate therapy to boost immunity and improve a person’s intake and use of oxygen.